MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/README.md

 * `LoadBalancer`: an external load balancer assigns a fixed, external IP to the `Service`; expose `Service` using a cloud provider’s load balancer; creates a `ClusterIP` and `NodePort` `Service`s to which it routes
 * `ExternalName`: maps `Service` to `externalName` field by returning a CNAME record; no proxy is used

+`Headless Service`s are used to interface with other service discovery mechanisms, without being tied to Kubernetes.

 [Details](Docs/Concepts/ServicesLoadBalancingNetworking/Service)

 ### Ingress